prebid/prebid.github.io/dev-docs/add-rtd-submodule.md

   callback(data);
 }

-submodule('realTimeData', submoduleObj);
+submodule('realTimeData', subModuleObj);
 {% endhighlight %}

-### Step 3: Optional functions

-#### Using event listeners
-1. RTD module listens to 4 events - `auctionInit`, `auctionEnd`, `beforeRequestBids` and `bidResponse`.
-2. Each time one of the events fires, the RTD module will invoke its corresponding function on the sub-modules, allowing the sub-module to make changes to the event object.
-3. To use this on your sub-module, define the required functions (`onAuctionInit` / `onAuctionEnd` / `updateBidRequest` / `updateBidResponse`).

 #### beforeInit
 1. Use this function to take action to make sure data will be served as soon as possible (AJAX calls, pixels, etc..)
-2. This function is **not** invoked by the RTD module, and should be invoked within the submodule.
+2. This function is **not** invoked by the RTD module, and should be invoked at the bottom of the submodule.

-#### code example
+**Code Example**

-here is a code example with both mandatory and optional functions:
+Here is a code example with both mandatory and optional functions:
 {% highlight text %}
 /** @type {RtdSubmodule} */
-export const submoduleObj = {
+export const subModuleObj = {
-  name: 'Sוubmodule name',
+  name: 'ExampleRTDModule',
   getData: sendDataToModule,
   auctionInit: onAuctionInit,
   auctionEnd: onAuctionEnd,